SanjayDasTezpur/zuul-consul-jwt-auth-configserver/README.md

  - consul is for service registry
  - hystrix if for circuit breaking (fallback mechanism)
  - feign is for inter service communication using rest client.
+ - Sleuth for distributed tracing (tracing of request thought out the production)
  - gradle - a build & automation tool

 ## Installation